 Form W-9 –Use this form to provide your correct Taxpayer Identification Number (TIN) if you or your business are hired to provide services to another company.
 Most often, Form W-9 is sent to independent contractors, consultants, and other self-employed workers.
 Form W-9 is also used by banks and other financial institutions to request tax information from customers.

 Form W-4 – This form is used to determine the amount of tax withheld from an employee’s earnings.
-Consider completing a new Form W-4 each year to reflect changes in your personal or financial situation like marriage, divorce or the birth of a child. *This new Form W4 has been updated to reflect changes due to tax reform.*
+Consider completing a new Form W-4 each year to reflect changes in your personal or financial situation like marriage, divorce or the birth of a child. *NOTE This new 2020 Form W4 has been updated to reflect changes due to tax reform.*

 Form NJ W-4 –This form is used to determine the amount of tax withheld from an employee’s earnings in the state of New Jersey.
 Consider completing a new Form W-4 each year to reflect changes in your personal or financial situation.

 Form I-9 – The Immigration Reform and Control Act of 1986 (IRCA) requires that all employers complete Form I-9 to document verification of the identity and employment authorization of each new employee (both citizen and noncitizen) hired after November 6, 1986, to work in the US.
+(Form 8802: Application for US Residency Certification)

 Residency Certification Form (PA – Act 32) – Employees must fill this out for employers to determine what taxes should be withheld from earnings based on the employees’ county and local municipality.